suncoast-devs/handbook/lessons/misc-json/lecture.md

 You will notice that there is no data type for Dates, Times, images, or other more complex structures.

-These representations of these types of data is up to the developer to specify how they will be represented using the primitive types JSON provides.
+The representations for these data types are up to the developer to specify how they will be represented, using the primitive types JSON provides.

 **NOTE** this is also a weakness and downside to JSON.